iommirocks/iommi/docs/forms.rst

 Forms
 =====

 iommi forms is an alternative forms system for Django.
-It is inspired by, and comes from a frustration with, the standard Django forms.
+It is inspired by the standard Django forms, while improving on weaknesses.

 Major features compared to Django forms:

+- Nice rendering to HTML out of the box.
+Default bootstrap but more built in and can be adapted to your design system.
+- AJAX-backed select widgets for your foreign key relationships.
 - Supports `__` syntax for going across table/object boundaries, similar to how Django does with QuerySets.
 - Send in a callable that is late evaluated to determine if a field should be displayed (`include`).
 This is very handy for showing a slightly different form to administrators for example.
+- Eeasily add a CSS class or style to just the thing you need just now.
 - Easy configuration without writing entire classes that are only used in one place anyway.

 Read the full documentation and the :doc:`howto` for more.